 Pune is where you can find the chaos of city life and can also find a diversified urban culture.
 Pune is located at an approximate distance of 1,457, 148, 2,065, and 842 km from Delhi, Mumbai, Kolkata and Bengaluru respectively.
 Here is how you can travel to Shaniwar Wada, Pune by the following means of public transportation.

-By Air.
-The nearest airport is the Lohegaon Airport located at an approximate distance of 15 km and has overall good flight connectivity with other prominent Indian cities.
+The nearest airport is the Pune International Airport located at an approximate distance of 15 kms and has overall good flight connectivity with other prominent Indian cities.
 Once you deboard at the airport, you can easily take a cab or some other local transportation available like an auto to reach here.